BabakZolghadrAsli/Python-Workshop/README.md

 # Python-Workshop
-Python Workshops - Biginners to advance
+Python Workshops - Beginners to advance

+Here are some of the materials I would use for my Python workshops classes.